Quantum Nonlinearity for Optical Neural Computing: Results

 \subsection{Generalizing to intelligent optical agents: Reinforcement learning}

 Having established that quantum-enhanced activations enable nonlinear classification, we next ask whether the same photonic building blocks can support more complex tasks.
 Reinforcement learning (RL), which has achieved impressive results on game-playing benchmarks \cite{silver2016alphago, mnih2015atari} and robotics \cite{hwangbo2019}, provides a natural testbed for our purpose.
-To demonstrate the generality of our approach, we choose two tasks, namely the ``Atari Pong'' game and the ``HalfCheetah'' control task, both provided by the Gymnasium library \cite{towers2024gymnasium}.
+Note that RL based on photonic spiking network has recently been demonstrated on control benchmarks~\cite{xiang2025spiking_rl}.
+To demonstrate the generality of our approach, we evaluate it on two distinct tasks: a discrete game-playing task (``Atari Pong'') and a continuous control task (``HalfCheetah''), both provided by the Gymnasium library~\cite{towers2024gymnasium}.